thomasabishop/eolas/Electronics/Digital_Circuits/Latches.md

 The combinatorial digital circuits we have looked at so far have been non-sequential.
 The outcome is a function of its immediate set of inputs and everything happens at once: there is no means of storing state for future use.
 In other words there is no _[memory](/Hardware/Memory/Memory.md)_.

 In contrast, a sequential digital circuit's output depends not only on its present set of inputs but also on past inputs to the circuit.
-It has some knowledge of its own previous state through the existence of memory - a component that allows for the **storage and retrieval of binary data**.
+It has some knowledge of its own previous state through the existence of memory.
+This can be implemented via components that allow for the **storage and retrieval of binary data**.

 ## What is a latch?

 A latch is a circuit component that works as a very basic memory device.
 It is capable of setting and resetting a single bit.
 We can remember what it does by thinking of a door latch: once you turn the key the lock is set, when you turn it back it is unset.

-The **SR Latch** (for "set/reset") has two inputs: S (for set) and R (for reset) and one output, Q. Q stands for the bit that is remembered.
-There is also not-Q which is the opposite of whatever Q is currfently set to.
+The **SR Latch** (for "set/reset") has two inputs: _S_ (for "set") and _R_ (for "reset") and one output, _Q_. _Q_ stands for the bit that is remembered.
+(There is also not-Q which is the opposite of whatever Q is currently set to.)

 > When S is set to 1, output Q becomes 1 also.
 When S goes to 0, Q remains 1.
 When R is set to 1, this clears the memory bit and Q becomes 0.
 Q remains at 0 even if R goes back to 0.